tderflinger/Rugo-Map/README.md

 a map layer.
 Using the context menu (right mouse click) you can save and load the tracks.
 Furthermore, you can switch layers between OSM layer, ESRI layer, OpenTopomap, or Stamen layer.

+Load GPX files with the context menu and "Load GPX".
+You can then edit the track and save it with "Save Track" (in a custom format).

 # Development

 ## Requirements